mydatastack/google-analytics-to-s3/README.md

 # Google Analytics To S3
-This piece of software automatically duplicates Google Analytics hits to S3.
+The software automatically duplicates Google Analytics hits to S3.
-Additionally, it does ETL on the incoming raw data.
-It transforms the raw Google Analytics data to the BigQuery export schema format.
+Additionally, it does ETL (e.g. sessionization, partitioning) on the incoming raw data.
+Also, the ETL process transforms the raw Google Analytics data to the
+BigQuery export schema format.
+You can query and visualize the data with Amazon Athena.

 ## Architectural Overview